Scenic Chairlift Lift Rides July 5-6-7

 2019

-• The American Made Peak 1 Quad Chairlift was installed over the summer and opened on 12/14/2019 officially replacing the older double chair for the front face of the mountain.
-This new Skytrac lift doubles the uphill capicity on the front of the mountain.
+• The American Made Peak 1 Quad Chairlift was installed over the summer and opened on 12/14/2019 officially replacing the older double chair that ran on the front face of the mountain.
+This new Skytrac Fixed Grip Quad lift doubles the uphill capacity on the front of the mountain in preparation for the expansion to Eagle Peak.

 2020